7 Of Our Most Popular Global Health And Development Stories Of 2018

 'The Crown' Says One Dance Changed History.
 The Truth Isn't So Simple

-It was a highlight of the latest season of the Netflix series The Crown, which chronicles Queen Elizabeth II's reign: The year was 1961, the Cold War was heating up and the queen (played by Claire Foy), feeling self-conscious after learning that First Lady Jackie Kennedy (Jodi Balfour) called her "incurious" at a dinner party, decided to take a more active role in dealing with Ghana, a former colony whose new leader, Kwame Nkrumah (Danny Sapani), appeared to be getting too cozy with the Soviets.
+It was a highlight of the latest season of the Netflix series The Crown, which chronicles Queen Elizabeth II's reign: The year was 1961, the Cold War was heating up and the queen (played by Claire Foy), feeling self-conscious after learning that first lady Jackie Kennedy (Jodi Balfour) called her "incurious" at a dinner party, decided to take a more active role in dealing with Ghana, a former colony whose new leader, Kwame Nkrumah (Danny Sapani), appeared to be getting too cozy with the Soviets.

 Her solution: A dance with Nkrumah at a ball in the capital, Accra.